santaboi/santaboi/README.md

 This is jeff 👋👋👋👋👋👋👋
-I'm from NCKU
+from NCKU
-Major in Electrical Engineering , Bachelor's Degree , Junior Year ~
+my Major is Electrical Engineering , Bachelor's Degree , Junior Year

 - 🔭  struggling for an internship recently😢
 - 🌱  currently learning stuffs on openAI gym